How to Start Your Own LLC in South Carolina - Complete Guide

 Default Tax Treatment

-Optional Corporate Tax Elections
+Elections involving Optional Corporate Tax

-Additional Steps for South Carolina LLCs
+Further Steps of South Carolina LLCs

 Open a Business Bank Account